akinpoz/akinpoz-mvp/README.md

 - [x] Merged Dependencies to top level of project
 - [x] Campaign CRUD operations
 - [x] Make location id available in the jukebox page.
+- [x] File structure change
+- [x] Check if jukebox is enabled / token is not null.
+Set up example for page to page status messaging
+- [x] Skip the line campaign (business side)

 ##### Tentative Change Log

+- 9/5 - 9/7
+  - What to expect:
+    - Blank Jukebox bug fix
+    - Skip the line campaign CRUD operations & example of not using redux for all actions
+  - What's left to do:
+    - Start the user side of the app.

 ## Known bugs